EpicSkookumScript/SkookumScript-Plugin/README.md

 ### Build
 1. Build the SkookumIDE
-2. Copy the build SkookumIDE folder from the SkookumIDE project folder `Engine/Plugins/SkookumScript/SkookumIDE` to the SkookumScript Plugin folder `Plugins/SkookumScript`.
+2. Copy the built SkookumIDE folder from the SkookumIDE project folder `Engine/Plugins/SkookumScript/SkookumIDE` to the SkookumScript Plugin folder `Plugins/SkookumScript`.
 Note that this will overwrite the existing `SkookumIDE` folder.
 3. Regenerate project files.
 If you placed the plugin into the engine folder then run `GenerateProjectFiles.bat` otherwise right-click your `.uproject` and select *Generate Visual Studio Project Files*.
 4. Build your project/engine as usual.